! Note !

-!
-Note !
-A few more notes or links may be added, someday.
+A few more notes or links may be added, someday

 I have described those installs via an an Ubuntu Installs web page, written in the 2009 to 2011 time frame.

-The 'repos' (repositories) of software for the Ubuntu Karmic release were taken off-line about a year and a half after that release.
+The 'repos' (repositories) of software for the Ubuntu Karmic release were taken off-line about a year and a half after that release (circa 2011).
 So I could no longer add new software via the Ubuntu 'Software Center' --- nor via the Synaptic Package Manager --- since the Ubuntu 9.10 'apt-get' based repositories were no longer available.

-In fact, if you try to install those newer 'Deb' packages via 'apt' commands or via the 'GDebi Package Installer' GUI (which is available via a right-click on a '.deb' file in the Gnome-Nautilus file manager), the install process will typically halt with messages about some 'requirements' not being available.
+In fact, if you try to install those newer 'Deb' packages via 'apt' commands or via a 'front end' like the 'GDebi package Installer' GUI (which is available via a right-click on a '.deb' file in the Gnome-Nautilus file manager), the install process will typically halt with messages about some 'requirements' not being available.

 You could try to install newer 'dynamically-called, shared libraries', but you risk causing some of your highly-desirable, often-used, currently-installed applications to stop working --- if some older libraries are 'wiped out' (or links are replaced) by the installation of the newer libraries.